Explore how to enhance your marketing strategies using ads to increase donations, scale volunteer programs, acquire volunteers and more.

 You can run ads on Facebook and Instagram on any budget.
 The exact cost associated with your ad being shown to someone is determined in our ad auction.

 Once you have started advertising, you can take a closer look at past costs and start to make decisions about how to best spend your advertising dollars moving forward.
 It helps to have a clear goal in mind for what you want your ads to accomplish, as well as an amount you’re comfortable spending daily and for the entire length of the campaign.
+Learn more about budget settings options that will allow you to control your overall spend for a campaign or ad set and ensure you don't overspend.

 Our tools can determine the best way to distribute your budget across ad sets so that you get the best results for your campaign.
 To make your budget go further, we recommend that you set up your ad spend at the campaign level rather than at the ad level.